A Guide to Everything You Want to Know About Credit

 Hard credit pulls

 A hard credit inquiry can hurt your score by a few points for about six months and typically remains on your credit report for around two years.
 Having one or two hard pulls in a short period is unlikely to affect your credit score by much.
 However, having more than that might significantly lower your score because lenders look at multiple credit applications in a short period of time as a sign of risk.
-Therefore, it is important to do your research and learn as much as you can about the terms of credit account you’re interested in applying for before you finalize your application.
+Therefore, it's important to do your research and learn as much as you can about the terms of the credit account you’re interested in applying for before you finalize your application.

 Soft credit pulls

 Soft credit inquiries don’t affect your credit score at all.
 These types of credit pulls can be performed, for example, by employers who want to run a background check on you or potential lenders who want to see if you pre-qualify for an offer.

 You can also run soft credit inquiries on yourself just to monitor your standing for when you decide to apply for credit.